 What we don’t: Somewhat lacking in internal organization.

-For frequent air travelers, there is a lot to be said for the convenience of a wheeled duffel, and especially one that can be used as a carry-on.
-At 40 liters, the TNF Rolling Thunder 22" is an optimal size for air travelers who don’t pack the kitchen sink.
-The wheels are large yet smooth and functional over a variety of surfaces, equally at home at the airport and far-flung villages.
+For frequent travelers, there is a lot to be said for the convenience of a wheeled duffel, and especially one that can be used as a carry-on.
+At 40 liters, the TNF Rolling Thunder is an optimal size for air travelers who don’t pack the kitchen sink.
+The wheels are large yet smooth and functional over a variety of surfaces, and equally at home on the dirt roads of a far-flung village as in the airport.
 And while the bag expands nicely to accommodate full loads, compression straps help to keep the size within airline regulations.

 What the Rolling Thunder is not, however, is a fully featured piece of luggage for business travelers.
-It lacks the organizational compartments of some premium roller bags, with only one internal mesh pocket and two small external zip pockets.
-Further, some users have reported that over time, the internal support bar has worn through to the base of the bag.
-For the most part however, the Rolling Thunder can take a licking and keep on ticking better than most rolling duffels.
-For those who want more space, The North Face makes two other sizes of this bag (80 liters and a whopping 155 liters).
-And for a similar carry-on option, see the Patagonia Black Hole Wheeled 40L.
+It lacks the sleek look and organizational compartments of more typical roller bags, with only one mesh pocket and two small external zip pockets.
+Further, some users have reported that the internal support bar has worn through to the base of the bag.
+For the most part though, the Rolling Thunder can take a licking and keep on ticking better than most rolling duffels, and will keep your gear dry in the process.
+And for those who want more space, TNF makes two other sizes of this bag, the largest packing up to 155 liters.

 See the North Face Rolling Thunder 22"